 After two years of work, measures in response to the 15 actions were delivered to G20 Leaders in Antalya in November 2015.
 All the different outputs, including those delivered in an interim form in 2014, were consolidated into a comprehensive package.
 The BEPS package of measures represents the first substantial renovation of the international tax rules in almost a century.
-Once the new measures become applicable, it is expected that profits will be reported where the economic activities that generate them are carried out and where value is created.
-BEPS planning strategies that rely on outdated rules or on poorly co-ordinated domestic measures will be rendered ineffective.

-Implementation is now the focus of this work.
-The BEPS package is designed to be implemented via changes in domestic law and practices, and in tax treaties.
+Implementation is now well underway.
+The BEPS package was designed to be implemented via changes in domestic law and practices, and in tax treaties.
 With the negotiation of a multilateral instrument (MLI) having been finalised in 2016 to facilitate the implementation of the treaty related BEPS measures, over 90 jurisdictions are covered by the MLI.
-The entry into force of the MLI on 1 July 2018 paves the way for swift implementation of the treaty related measures.
+The entry into force of the MLI on 1 July 2018 has paved the way for swift implementation of the treaty related measures.
 OECD and G20 countries also agreed to continue to work together to ensure a consistent and co-ordinated implementation of the BEPS recommendations and to make the project more inclusive.
 Globalisation requires that global solutions and a global dialogue be established which go beyond OECD and G20 countries.